 What Can I Use as a Buttermilk Substitute?

-Because this small batch red velvet cake recipe only calls for ¼ cup, you can use regular milk with 2 teaspoons of lemon juice.
+Because this small batch red velvet cake recipe only calls for 1/4 cup, you can use regular milk with 2 teaspoons of lemon juice.
 The lemon juice can be from a lemon or a bottle.
-The milk can be any type—skim, fat free, through whole milk.
+The milk can be skim, fat-free, through whole milk.

-Another alternative—powdered buttermilk!
-You can find this in the baking aisle usually next to the powdered milk, evaporated milk and sweetened condensed milk.
-The homemade stuff usually is the easiest though!
+Another alternative is powdered buttermilk!
+You can find this in the baking aisle, usually next to powdered milk, evaporated milk, and sweetened condensed milk.
+The homemade stuff usually is the easiest, though!

 Red velvet cake with cream cheese frosting on a scalloped edge dessert plate with dark wood background | All Images © Beyond the Butter®

 Prep your buttermilk.
-If you are making the buttermilk substitute I mention above, make sure to leave it sit for about 5 minutes before adding it to the recipe.
-Don't forget to give it a quick stir too.
+If you are making the buttermilk substitute I mentioned above, leave it to sit for about 5 minutes before adding it to the recipe.
+Don’t forget to give it a quick stir too.

-Don't over mix the red velvet cake batter.
-Mix the ingredients until they're just combined—meaning until you can no longer see it.
-This really comes into play when you mix the dry ingredients with the wet ingredients.
+Don’t over-mix the red velvet cake batter.
+Mix the ingredients until they’re just combined—meaning until you can no longer see it.
+This really comes into play when you mix the dry and wet ingredients.

 Don’t go overboard with the food coloring.
 I used about 7-8 drops of the red McCormick’s Nature’s Inspirations Food Coloring.
 If you feel it needs more, add only a drop at a time until your perfect red color is achieved.

 Use cake strips.
-Using a cake strips—it helps with getting a nice flat cake surface.
-I have a bunch from Wilton which I use regularly with my cakes and love them!
+Using cake strips—helps with getting a nice flat cake surface.
+I have a bunch from Wilton, which I regularly use with my cakes, and I love them!

 Cool the cake completely.
 Whether you are frosting your cake the same day or planning to store it in the refrigerator or freezer, you will want to let it cool completely.